 The committee first recommends the immediate construction of a four-track subway with two tracks for local and two tracks for express service eastward from the Queensboro Bridge Plaza along the Queens Boulevard to Hillside Avenue, along Hillside Avenue to Braddock Avenue and thence along Braddock Avenue to the City Line.
-At the Bridge Plaza two of the tracks should connect with those of the B. M. T. system, utilizing the two existing tunnels of that company and the two tracks under 60th and 50th Streets to 50th Street and Seventh Avenue, to provide through service from Queens to the very desirable distributing area offered by the B. M. T. Broadway Subway in Manhattan.
-The remaining two tracks should be diverted to the southerly side of the Bridge, pass under the East River by two additional tubes to be constructed and under 50th Street to a similar junction with the B. M. T. tracks now dead ending at 50th Street and Seventh Avenue-thus giving a direct four-track subway from the easterly limits of Oueens to and through Manhattan.
+At the Bridge Plaza two of the tracks should connect with those of the B. M. T. system, utilizing the two existing tunnels of that company and the two tracks under foth and 59th Streets to 59th Street and Seventh Avenue, to provide through service from Queens to the very desirable distributing area offered by the B. M. T. Broadway Subway in Manhattan.
+The remaining two tracks should be diverted to the southerly side of the Bridge, pass under the East River by two additional tubes to be constructed and under 59th Street to a similar junction with the B. M. T. tracks now dead ending at 59th Street and Seventh Avenue-thus giving a direct four-track subway from the easterly limits of Oueens to and through Manhattan of Queens to and through Manhattan.